 An employee shall have the right, upon request and consistent with the timelines and content limitations specified in state law, to review the contents of his/her personnel file, at least two times per calendar year, while in the presence of the administrator or his designee.
 The employee shall be entitled to have a representative accompany him/her during such review.
 This examination must be accomplished in the presence of the person officially charged by the District Administrator with custody of those files.
-The removal of this file from the safekeeping place will be done by the official personnel file custodian.
+The official personnel file custodian will do the removal of this file from the safekeeping place.
 The employee's personnel file or any part thereto may not be removed from the visual presence of the official custodian.
 An employee shall have the right, upon request, to receive copies of any documents contained in the personnel file except those delineated in § 103.13(6), Wisconsin Statutes, upon payment of the actual cost for making such a copy.